bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 Each process is a little state machine that decides when to receive from or send messages to a channels.

-The state of a `process` is declared by as a map of possible states and their state transitions.
+A `process` is declared in terms of the possible state transitions.

 		process Server :: {
 			Ready => [ Ready ],